-- We may use proceeds from sales of shares of our Common Stock made pursuant to the Purchase Agreement in ways with which you may not agree or in ways which may not yield a significant return - We are a newly commercial stage digital therapeutics company with a limited operating history and have incurred significant financial losses since our inception.
-We anticipate that we will continue to incur significant financial losses for the foreseeable future. - There is substantial doubt about our ability to continue as a going concern. - There can be no assurance that we will be able to comply with the continued listing standards of Nasdaq. - We have not generated substantial revenue from product sales to date and may never be profitable. - We will likely need additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce or terminate our product discovery and development programs or commercialization efforts. - Our business is highly dependent on the success of AspyreRx.
+- We are a newly commercial stage digital therapeutics company with a limited operating history and have incurred significant financial losses since our inception.
+We anticipate that we will continue to incur significant financial losses for the foreseeable future. - There is substantial doubt about our ability to continue as a going concern. - We have never generated revenue from product sales and may never be profitable. - We will need substantial additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce or terminate our product discovery and development programs or commercialization efforts. - We may not be successful in attracting, motivating and retaining highly qualified personnel in the future. - Our business is highly dependent on the success of AspyreRx (formerly BT-001).
 If we are unable to successfully commercialize AspyreRx, our business will be materially harmed. - If physicians are not willing to change current practices to adopt AspyreRx or our other product candidates, if authorized for marketing, or if our products otherwise fail to achieve and maintain market acceptance, our business, financial condition and results of operation would be materially and adversely affected. - Competitive products may reduce or eliminate the commercial opportunity for AspyreRx or our other product candidates, if authorized for marketing.
-If our competitors develop technologies or product candidates more rapidly than we do, or their technologies or product candidates are more effective or safer than ours, our ability to develop and successfully commercialize AspyreRx and our other product candidates may be adversely affected. - If we are unable to develop our sales, marketing and distribution capability on our own or through collaborations with marketing partners, we will not be successful in commercializing AspyreRx and our other product candidates, if authorized for marketing. - We may in the future enter into collaborations, in-licensing arrangements, joint ventures, or strategic alliances with third parties that may not result in the development of commercially viable products or the generation of significant future revenues. - Our Loan Agreement, as amended, with Hercules Capital contains restrictions that limit our flexibility in operating our business. - We depend on our senior management team, and the loss of one or more of our executive officers or key employees or an inability to attract and retain highly skilled employees could adversely affect our business. - Our current product candidates are in various stages of development.
-Our product candidates may fail in development or suffer delays that adversely affect their commercial viability.
-If we fail to obtain or maintain de novo classification or clearance to market and sell other product candidates, or if such classification or clearance is delayed, or if the FDA limits our intended use or limits the clinical data included in our labeling, our business will be materially harmed. - The clinical trial process required to obtain marketing authorizations for potential additional product candidates is lengthy and expensive with uncertain outcomes.
-If clinical trials of any of our digital therapeutic applications in development fail to produce results necessary to support regulatory marketing authorization or clearance in the United States we will be unable to commercialize these products and may incur additional costs or experience delays in completing, or ultimately be unable to complete, the commercialization of those products.
+If our competitors develop technologies or product candidates more rapidly than we do, or their technologies or product candidates are more effective or safer than ours, our ability to develop and successfully commercialize our product candidates may be adversely affected. - If we are unable to develop our sales, marketing and distribution capability on our own or through collaborations with marketing partners, we will not be successful in commercializing AspyreRx and our other product candidates, if authorized for marketing.

+- Any failure to offer high-quality patient support or support to Health Care Professionals, or HCPs, prescribing our product may adversely affect our relationships with our existing and prospective patients, and in turn our business, results of operations and financial condition. - We may in the future enter into collaborations, in-licensing arrangements, joint ventures, or strategic alliances with third parties that may not result in the development of commercially viable products or the generation of significant future revenues. - · Our Loan Agreement with Hercules Capital contains restrictions that limit our flexibility in operating our business. - We depend on our senior management team, and the loss of one or more of our executive officers or key employees or an inability to attract and retain highly skilled employees could adversely affect our business.